Phonics solutions from Action Factor

 Format of the presentation: This is an interactive multi-media make-and-take workshop with audience participation.
 Participants construct materials that can be used in the classroom.
 Construction projects include games, sing-along books, and manipulatives.
 Some projects are suitable for learning centers.
 (Cost of construction materials is not included in workshop pricing.)

-Target Age Group: Birth to 8 years
+Target age group: Birth to 8 years

 To request a customized workshop at your location, please use our online form.